cineglobe/GeminiDock/README.md

 ## Disclaimer

 - This project runs on your local computer, serving a website in which you can chat with Gemini using your own API key.
 The project connects to our Supabase integration in order for accounts to work.
-- Why do I need to make an account and what is stored?
+## Why do I need to make an account and what is stored?
 I thought this was a local app?

--
-     We offer account integration in order to have your chats stored within your account which are, again, end-to-end encrypted, allowing you to access them from anywhere.
+ℹ️ We offer account integration in order to have your chats stored within your account which are, again, end-to-end encrypted, allowing you to access them from anywhere.
 Your API key for Gemini is end-to-end encrypted and stored with your account.

 ## Features